 The cemetery will eventually be the final resting place for more than 100,000 eligible veterans, their spouses, and eligible dependents.

 Flags were placed on all burial sites and at the front entrance of the cemetery in recognition of Memorial Day.
-The Knights of Columbus, Patriot Guard, and members of the 48th Infantry Brigade conducted a ceremony attended by approximately 500 people.
+The Knights of Columbus, Patriot Guard, and American Legion conducted a ceremony attended by approximately 500 people.

 Flags were placed on all burial sites in the cemetery in recognition of Veterans Day.

-On December 15, 2018, the cemetery hosted its annual Wreaths Across America ceremony honoring our past and present military.
+On December 17, 2022 the cemetery hosted its annual Wreaths Across America ceremony in honor of our past and present military.
 Seven wreaths, provided by the Worchester Wreath Company, were presented honoring each branch of our Armed Forces, Merchant Marines, and POWs/MIAs.
-The ceremony included members of the the Patriot Guard Riders, Honor Guards from the Retired Marine Corps League, and Civil Air Patrol of Morgan County and music by Stacey Blanton.
-Members of the 139th Intelligence Squadron, 5th Intelligence Squadron, and 3rd Intelligence Squadron coordinated volunteers placing wreaths on graves following the ceremony.
+The ceremony included members of the Morris Little American Legion Post, the Patriot Guard Riders, Honor Guards from the Retired Marine Corps League and Wilkinson County Junior ROTC, music by Briana Wilson, and guest speaker Army Chief Warrant Officer (ret.)
+George Canavaggio.
+Cemetery staff coordinated volunteers placing wreaths on graves following the ceremony.